aftersound/weave/README.md

 - ACTOR, acts in according to CONTROL, processes input and produces PRODUCT
 - PRODUCT, produced by ACTOR

 Weave defines a set of core concepts, each consists of 3 sub-concepts, {CONTROL, ACTOR, PRODUCT}.
-Typically, each of these trinities is defined as interface/abstract classes and naturally is an extension point, and better yet controls in defined core concepts together make Weave highly configuration-driven (or metadata driven).
+Typically, each of these trinities is defined as interface/abstract classes and naturally is an extension point, and better yet all the controls associated these core concepts and their implementations make Weave highly configuration-driven (or metadata driven).

 Below lists some of the core concepts.
 - {Endpoint, DataClientFactory, DataClient}